 Paying your bills online makes it a much easier process.
-This can free up time, save you money and just make your life that much easier.
+It can free up time, save you money and just make your life that much easier.
 You have several options when it comes to paying your bills online.
-In reality you will probably use a combination of the different options to pay the majority of your bills online.
+In reality, you will probably use a combination of the different options to pay the majority of your bills online.

 Divide Your Bills Into Three Piles

 First, you should gather all of your bills and divide them into three piles.
 The first pile should be the bills that are the same amount each month, such as loan payments or the cable bill.
 The second pile should be monthly bills that vary from month to month, such as the power bill or your credit card bill.
 The third pile should include bills that you do not pay on a regular basis.

 You should start by setting up automatic drafts to pay all the bills that are a set amount each month.
 Most companies offer the option of signing up for an automatic draft.
 It is best to do an automatic draft only with bills that are consistently the same each month.
 You can either set it up through the utility or loan company, or you can schedule it with your bank.
 Some companies charge a processing fee for automatic payments, so you may be better off setting it up to be drafted from your account automatically.